bravobike/efx/README.md

 testable code by mocking.
 Instead of mocking we talk about binding effects to another implementation.
 `Efx` offers a declarative way to mark effectful functions and bind them in tests.

+Efx allows async testing even in with child-processes, since it uses process-dictionaries to store bindings and find them in the super vision tree.

 ## Rationale

 Efx is a small library that does one thing and one thing only very well: Make code